MycroftAI/documentation/docs/using-mycroft-ai/get-mycroft/linux.md

 There are multiple ways to install Mycroft for Linux.

-{% hint style="warning" %}
+### Snap Package

-**Snap install is currently not working.**
+Mycroft is now available as a Snap package.
+Providing a simple and secure means of installing Mycroft on a broad range of Linux distributions.

-A Mycroft Snap package is available through official repositories for a number of distributions.
-This package was contributed by a Community member, however is currently not working.
-We are keen to restore this as an installation option.
-If you have experience with creating and maintaining Snaps, we welcome all assistance through the [Github repository](https://github.com/diddlesnaps/mycroft).
+The Snap package is currently considered an Alpha release.
+Find out more:

-{% endhint %}
+{% page-ref page="snap.md" %}

 ### Installing via git clone